-Legislative Decree No. 231/2001 (the "231 Decree") provides for direct liability of a company where any of its directors, managers, legal representatives, managers de facto or employees commit certain crimes in the interest, or for the benefit, of the company.
+Legislative Decree No. 231/2001 ("231 Decree") provides for direct liability of a company where any of its directors, managers, legal representatives, managers de facto, or employees commit certain crimes in the interest, or for the benefit, of the company.
 The liability of the company may occur only in the event that: (i) such representatives commit one of the specific crimes listed under the 231 Decree, and (ii) the crime is committed in the interest, or for the benefit, of the company.
 The liability of the company is independent from, and additional to, the personal criminal liability of the representative who committed the crime.
 However, if the representative commits the crime exclusively in his/her own interest or a third party's interest, the liability of the company may be excluded.
-The list of criminal offenses that may trigger the liability of the company pursuant to the 231 Decree includes bribery and commercial bribery.
-If the company is found guilty, it may be subject to, inter alia, monetary sanctions and to "disqualifying sanctions" including debarment from entering into contracts with public administrations/state authorities, seizure of the profit of the bribery and prohibition on continuing to carry out such business.
+Also, the liability of the company might be excluded even if it proves that it has adopted and effectively implemented, before the commission of the fact, organizational models suitable in order to prevent crimes.
+The list of criminal offenses that may trigger the liability of the company pursuant to the 231 Decree includes bribery, commercial bribery, and illicit exercise of influence.
+If the company is found guilty, it may be subject to, inter alia, monetary sanctions and to "disqualifying sanctions" including debarment from entering into contracts with public administrations/state authorities, seizure of the profit of the bribery, and prohibition on continuing to carry out such business.